 All materials contained < 3 % clay content and satisfy CRC Guideline requirements.
-The CORE Specification cites Emerson class 8 which signifies no dispersion.

 Grading of particles

 RO Cat 1, 2 & 3 (components) have a wider (and higher) range of particle sizes that exceeded CRCWSC Guideline requirements.
 Greater than 95 % of particle sizes in the washed sand, FAWB, RFM1 and RFM2 (formulations) were within Guidelines (0.05 - 3.4 mm) and are considered satisfactory for use in raingardens.